Best Freeview Boxes And Recorders For UK TV In 2023

 While some of the budget boxes include a recording option, you would have to buy and connect a separate USB stick.

-The higher-priced Freeview Boxes that include a PVR, will let you record into an internal hard drive, and it’s super-convenient – you choose shows to record via the Freeview Electronic Programme Guide, and they get recorded automatically at the right time.
+The higher-priced Freeview Boxes that include a PVR, will let you record into an internal hard drive, and it’s super-convenient – you choose shows to record via the Freeview Electronic Programme Guide, and they get recorded automatically at the right time (and you can also tell it to automatically keep recording new episodes of the same series).

 There are even Freeview boxes that include a built-in Blu-Ray player.
 So yes, let’s face it, Blu-Ray (and physical media in general) is on its way out, making way for streaming media.
 But you still get excellent quality with Blu-Ray discs, and even more so with 4K Blu-ray players, and there are a lot of movie bargains out there.